NFDI4Chem/nmrxiv-docs/docs/introduction/intro.md

 We document all the adopted core concepts from data schemas, file formats, tools & converters, ontologies and FAIR best practices etc. here to ensure a clear scaffolding for developers to revisit previously developed parts and continue building upon them.

-nmrXiv architecture, deployment, and development practices are also documented here to ensure the core development and deployment principles are conveyed from the project's inception. <a class="link" aria-label="read more" href="/">Read more →</a>
+nmrXiv architecture, deployment, and development practices are also documented here to ensure the core development and deployment principles are conveyed from the project's inception.